 At Marlborough Infant School, we recognise the importance of good attendance in school and how it can impact on a child’s performance overall.
 Good attendance habits start early in life with an expectation that your child will attend school every day.
 It is your legal responsibility to ensure that your child attends school every day, and that they are on time.
 As a true community school, we strongly believe in working with you and others in the best interests of our children and ensure we enable them to have the best life chances.

-If your child is not unwell but you need to request a leave of absence, the Head Teacher can authorise up to 5 days for 'exceptional' circumstances.
-The Head Teacher will decide whether each application for leave is 'exceptional' or not based on the circumstances and prior attendance record for your child.
+Exceptional circumstances are described as unique or one-off events.
+They might include family emergencies, a sudden change in circumstances or a once-in-a-lifetime opportunity.
+The headteacher will decide whether each application for leave is 'exceptional' or not based on the circumstances and prior attendance record for your child.
 In all cases, a 'Leave of Absence' request form must be completed.
 The following examples are unlikely to be authorised as exceptional;

 If you report your child absent due to sickness and it is authorised but later evidence then suggests that the sickness was not genuine, the absence(s) will be made unauthorised.